 To achieve this look we removed all the earlier varnish from the table top before thoroughly sanding and using NitromorsTM varnish remover for the stubborn bits.

 With the table frame, legs and drawer we applied a Farrow & Ball eggshell paint before two coats of wax to finish.
 The colour chosen for the shabby-chic look was kept purposely pale and cream to fit with other furniture on the houseboat.
-We expected something a bit more outlandish, vibrant reds or greens.
-But, it seems that those hues are for the boat’s hull or cabin structure and not the living quarters!
-Now we know.

 This was a pretty piece of furniture that should more than hold its own in its houseboat home.